nutanixed/prism-vnc-proxy/README.md

 ## Setup Python Environment

 ### Preparing the Environment
-Please use virtual environments to ensure that you're operating in a clean Python environment and do not have conflicts with system-installed Python packages.
+This project will only execute within a python virtual environment (venv), which helps ensure that you're operating in a clean Python environment and do not have conflicts with system-installed Python packages.

 Reference: [Python Packaging User Guide](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)